Lab 8 min read

 Troubleshooting

-• Make sure the URL is on a single line.
+• Ensure the URL is on its own line.

 • Check if the website is accessible.

-• Check that there are no spaces before and after the $ symbol.
+• Check for spaces before and after the $ symbol.

-• Check for spelling mistakes in the language name.
+• Check for typos in the language name.

 • Check the number of backticks (`).

 By utilizing the features introduced in this guide, you can create readable and beautiful blog posts.
-The link card feature, in particular, is a powerful tool for providing readers with valuable reference materials in a visually appealing way.
+The link card feature, in particular, is a powerful tool that provides readers with useful reference materials in a visually appealing format.
+Seeing a card appear just by writing a URL feels like being a magician.

 Use the following checklist when creating articles:

-If you have any questions about this guide, please contact us.
+If you have any questions about this guide, please contact us via Contact.
+Let’s walk the path to becoming a Markdown master together.

 Support this article